 ☐ Any co-morbid condition that is aggravated by weight*

-· Sick fat disease such as: atherogenic dyslipidemia, increased triglycerides, insulin resistance, fatty liver, asthma, osteoarthritis, PCOS, hirsuitism, low testosterone, intimacy problems, impaired fertility, prevention of cancer, sleep disorders, and others.
+· Sick fat diseases such as atherogenic dyslipidemia, increased triglycerides, insulin resistance, fatty liver, asthma, osteoarthritis, PCOS, hirsutism, low testosterone, intimacy problems, impaired fertility, prevention of cancer, sleep disorders, and others.

 ☐ Weight loss for occupational needs*

 ☐ Prevention of weight gain in a person who has a familial/genetic predisposition to obesity, cancer, or other obesity-related conditions*

 * Obesity as defined by the OMA’s Obesity Algorithm † AACE/ACE Clinical Practice Guidelines.

 i – OMA position statement on anti-obesity medications – 3/2015

 ii – ASBP Overweight and Obesity Evaluation and Management Guidelines – 2009

 A provider is not required to use the medication as the labeling suggests.
 This is called off-label prescribing and is specifically provided for by the FDA.
 I have found anti-obesity medications and other non-anorectic-type medications to be helpful for periods exceeding 12 weeks and at doses larger than those suggested in the labeling.
 The indications for these usages are based on my experience, the experience of my colleagues, and guidelines from various medical societies.
 Such usage has not been as systematically studied as that suggested in the labeling and it is possible, as with most other medications, that there could be serious side effects.
 I believe the probability of such side effects is outweighed by the benefit of the anti-obesity medication for the given dose and indication.
 However, you must decide if you are willing to accept the risks of side effects, even if they might be serious, for the possible help the anti-obesity medications and other non-anorectic type medications may give.